marijnh/Eloquent-JavaScript/04_data.md

 Note that the object added to the journal looks a little odd.
 Instead of declaring properties like `events: events`, it just gives a ((property)) name.
-This is a short-hand that means the same thing—if a property name in object notation isn't followed by a colon, its value is the value of the binding with the same name in the current scope.
+This is a short-hand that means the same thing—if a property name in curly brace notation isn't followed by a value, its value is taken from the binding with the same name.

-So then, every evening at ten—or sometimes the next morning, after climbing down from the top shelf of his bookcase—he records the day.
+So then, every evening at ten—or sometimes the next morning, after climbing down from the top shelf of his bookcase—Jacques records the day.

 ```
 addEntry(["work", "touched tree", "pizza", "running",